Simple Ways to Celebrate National Random Acts of Kindness

 9. Lift a soldier’s spirits by saying “Thank You”.

+Looking to spread some random acts of kindness to some very deserving individuals?
 Write letters of gratitude or put together a simple care package to send to the troops.
 Check out websites like OperationGratitude.com or TheUSO.org for information on how to donate.
 Plus, this is even a great activity for kids to practice their writing skills!
 Win, win!

 10. Run or walk for a cause.